 BE AWARE that you must declare any firearms on board and have them secured.
 You must also declare every single round of ammunition on board.
 This is critical as if you are later boarded and found to have more ammunition than declared they will assume you planned to discharge.
 If they board you and find that you have less ammunition than declared they will assume you have already discharged!

 If you want to take your pet to the islands with you you must first apply to the Bahamian Department of Agriculture (Veterinary Services Unit) for a permit.
 This is a pretty straight forward process, just make sure to do it well before you plan on leaving.
-Currently the fee is $10, plus $5 is you want a fax or emailed expedited copy of the permit.

 There are certain breeds that are not allowed.
 Also you will need your vet to give you a declaration of health for the dog as well as confirmation that the dog is up to date on all of its rabies shots.
 BE AWARE that they ask you to have your vet complete the health form within 24 hours of your departure!
 This is impossible if your home and vet is multiple days away from your crossing point.
 However we have not had an issue with “very recent” dating on this form.